 Where Do Slimes Spawn In Minecraft?

 Slimes are generally easy to find in locations with lower altitudes.
-Therefore, it is recommended to not build your base in the following areas:
+Therefore, it is recommended not to build your base in the following areas:

-With that said, it is possible to find pre-neutralized Slime chunks due to the height and luminosity limitations.
+That said, it is possible to find pre-neutralized Slime chunks due to the height and luminosity limitations.
 Therefore, don’t hesitate to explore till you find a suitable spot.